Keeping Connected for RV Remote Work

-For many in this category, internet access is more important than water, power, or sewage hook-ups.
+For many in this category, internet access is more important than water, power, or sewer hook-ups.

 Reliable mobile internet access becomes pertinent to making the money needed to keep the nomadic dream alive.

-What is the BEST mobile internet solution for working remotely?
+What is the BEST mobile internet solution for working remotely from an RV or boat?

 The answer: Whatever works best at your current location!